Wolf Mankowitz: Career

 In 1962, Mankowitz offered to introduce his friend Cubby Broccoli to Harry Saltzman, holder of the film rights to James Bond, when Broccoli mentioned he desired to make the Bond series his next film project.
 Broccoli and Saltzman then formed Eon Productions and began co-producing the first Bond film, Dr No, for which Mankowitz was hired as one of the screenwriters.
 After viewing early rushes, Mankowitz feared that the film would be a disaster and damage his reputation, and insisted on having his name removed from the film's credits.
 He later collaborated on the screenplay for the non-Eon 1967 Bond movie Casino Royale.
 He wrote the script for Yorkshire Television's serial Dickens of London (1976) and the book of the same name based on his research when writing the series.

 Mankowitz was an original investor in the Partisan Coffee House, a meeting place for the New Left just off Soho Square, which functioned from 1958 to 1962.
+He also launched the White Elephant Club on Curzon St, Mayfair, in 1960.
 During the late 1960s, he was part-owner of the Pickwick Club in Great Newport Street, off Charing Cross Road in central London.

 Mankowitz also had a reputation as a playwright.
 Several of his plays started as either films or television plays.
 His plays include The Samson Riddle, The Bespoke Overcoat, The Hebrew Lesson (for the stage premiere it was retitled The Irish Hebrew Lesson), It Should Happen to a Dog and The Mighty Hunter.